spud/manifesto_docs/user_guide/development/about_hydration.rst

 When This is Useful
 ===================

-While exactuing a few extra database queries here and there for a single object might not be a huge problem, the problem becomes more obvious when retrieving a long list of objects.
+While executing a few extra database queries here and there for a single object might not be a huge problem, the problem becomes more obvious when retrieving a long list of objects.

 Let's say you want a list of all the news items in your database, and the categories they include.
 The simple way looks like this::